malbacR: A Vignette Pertaining to Unfiltered Data

 For WaveICA2.0, users will use the same parameters with the exception

-of specifying the injection_cname
+of specifying the injection_cname (column of

-with the injection order information) rather than
+f_data with the injection order information) rather than

-.
+the batch_cname.
 Additionally, users will specify the

-(threshold of variation explained by the
+cutoff_injection (threshold of variation explained by the

 injection order for independent components) rather than the

-and cutoff_groups
+cutoff_batch and cutoff_groups values.

 Like SERRF and QC-RFSC, WaveICA and WaveICA2.0 requires both complete observations and raw abundance values (Deng et al. 2019).
 Therefore, we use the imputed data set that has already been created and follow a similar procedure of log2 transforming the data to impute the data, converting back to raw abundance values to run batch correction.
 After batch correction, we log2 transform the data back again.